dotnet/AspNetDocs/aspnet/web-forms/overview/older-versions-getting-started/deploying-web-site-projects/configuring-a-website-that-uses-application-services-cs.md

 **Figure 4**: Confirm That the Database Objects Were Added to the Production Database ([Click to view full-size image](configuring-a-website-that-uses-application-services-cs/_static/image12.jpg))

 You will only need to use the `aspnet_regsql.exe` tool when deploying your web application for the first time or for the first time after you have started using the application services.
-Once these database objects are on the production database they won t need to be re-added or modified.
+Once these database objects are on the production database they won't need to be re-added or modified.

 ### Copying User Accounts from Development to Production